Printing and Scanning

 - Color prints in the Learning Commons - $.25 per page.

-- Scan to USB, eMail, Google Drive, or Smartphone/Tablet in the Learning Commons and Library - free.
+- Scan to USB, email, the printer, or Smartphone/Tablet in the Learning Commons and Library - free.

 Add value to your printing account in the Learning Commons (D-201), Library (A-201) or at the Ottawa Center.